anthonyhastings/translations-jed/README.md

 To run the application, run the following:

 ```
-gulp build;
-gulp server;
+gulp build && gulp server;
 ```

 You will also (in a separate thread / terminal) need to run the API which acts as a file server to serve the `.json` catalogues.
 Ensure it is running before trying out this demo.
-It can be run with the following command (from inside `./api/`):
+It can be run with the following command:

 ```
-cd api;
-node index.js
+node api/index.js
 ```